UK visa Schemes for Ukrainian Refugees

 Further guidance and FAQs can be found here (as well as throughout this website!):

-Council checks on sponsors
+Council checks on hosts and sponsors

 Whilst the Home Office is responsible for carrying out security checks on the guest, before making a decision about their visa, the local council where the sponsor lives is responsible for carrying out the following checks: